DionneSpaltman/DataScienceInAction/README.md

 # Data Science in Action x Deloitte

+Important deadline: 10-04-2025
+Deloitte Pitch: groups that have selected the Deloitte business case are required to give a (semi?)final presentation about the project.
+More details will follow (also according to the requirements from Deloitte, if any).
+No action is required from all other groups.

 ## **Questions
 - How many articles should we roughly get from our query?
 What query should we use?
 - Which BERTopic model should we ideally use?
 Right now, we chose the Wikipedia model, but the model card is very unclear about how to use it.